By Marty Rosen

 For some, those museum exhibits will be pleasure enough.
 But they’re placed in a rich context that explores the nature of leadership in all forms.
 Patton’s leadership philosophy – his colorful way with words, his dashing style, his emphasis on leading from the front – gets lots of attention..

 But there are other lessons to be learned as well – from the Battle of Chapultepec in the Mexican-American War and the dramatic evacuation of 100,000 U.N. and U.S. forces from Hungnam North Korea in 1950, to the War in Vietnam, the role of first responders in the 9/11 attacks and from the battlefields of Iraq and Afghanistan.

 These are stories of decision-making, courage and sacrifice in challenging times.

 Augmented Reality Experience

-Powerful as the physical galleries are, they’re just a part of the experience.
+Powerful as the physical galleries are, they’re just a part of the experience you’ll find in this incredible place.
 The General George Patton Museum of Leadership is a leader among American museums in the use of cutting-edge “Augmented Reality” technology to enrich the narrative.